frankfralick/openai-func-enums/openai-func-enums/README.md

     Ok(())
 }
 ```
-It is important to note that the call to "run" above is defined by the RunCommand trait and you must implement it, and you need a "GPT" variant that takes a String prompt.

 This creates a request with the `GetCurrentWeather` function, and two arguments: `Location` and `TemperatureUnits`.

+It is important to note that the call to `run` above is defined by the RunCommand trait and you must implement it, and you need a `GPT` variant that takes a String prompt.
+At some point I think I will want a general "exclude_function" attribute macro to let you dictate functions that shouldn't be shown to the model and are really meant to only be user/client invoked.
+The reasons for this are discussed in the next example.

 ### Integration with clap:
 Depending on how your existing clap application is structured, this library can provide an easy mechanism to allow use of your command line tool with natural language instructions.
 It supports value type arguments and enums.
 How well it performs will depend on which model you use, the system messages, and function descriptions.

 If your application follows the pattern where you have an enum that derives clap's `Subcommand` then this library can be added with little friction.
 This example has a variant `CallMultiStep`, that is there just to demonstrate handling multiple sequential or parallel steps at once.

-A word of caution: Recursion and AI probably aren't a good combo without guarding against it running away from you.
-It is entirely possible to make a prompt using the example below that will keep making requests to OpenAI.
+A word of caution: The reason for having a special `GPT` variant is to stop the system from getting into a back-and-forth that will not stop.

 ```rust
 #[derive(Parser)]